Tombert/tombert.github.io2/_posts/2015-06-5-updated-ssh-key.markdown

 Was this necessary?
 Not really.
 Is it cooler?
 Absolutely!
 I even improved it slightly by running requests in parallel.

 I might start posting more of these; I'd like to see Haskell used for more shell stuff.
+If you want to make a fix to this code, the Github page is [here](https://github.com/tombert/fetchkeys)